ministryofjustice/hmpps-manage-offences/README.md

 4. Disable the 'Full Sync NOMIS' after it has completed.
 5. Enable the 'Delta Sync SDRS' and 'Delta Sync NOMIS' jobs (disable the other jobs).
 These jobs run on a cron schedule every twenty minutes and pull any changes from SDRS and push the changes to NOMIS.

+# Support we have received

+We have received [support from a number of teams across government](docs/CONTRIBUTIONS.md) to make this possible.